 November 2020 – This is the video I did in fulfillment of my Catapult Caribbean Creative Arts Online Grant.
 Please click, view, like, and share – and subscribe to my YouTube channel while you’re there.

 October 31st 2020 – Promo event outside of The Best of Books Bookstore in Antigua

-August 2020 – Gender advocacy group Intersect excerpts my story Carnival Hangover, ahead of publication, on their Instagram page.
+August 2020 – Gender advocacy group Intersect excerpts my story Carnival Hangover on their Instagram page.

 July 18th 2020 –

 June 25th 2020 – reading from Musical Youth as part of the St. Lucia Tourist Board CaribCation (online) Caribbean Author Reading Series –

 2020 – Not a personal appearance but Lost!
 A Caribbean Sea Adventure was very charmingly read by two guest readers in the Read to me TT (pandemic inspired) nightly bedtime virtual reading series.
 This is part 1.